faulkner/cubist/README.md

 Enter Cube or Graphite expressions, get charts.

-Chart settings are chucked in local storage for later use.
+Charts are chucked in local storage for later use.

+## Features

+- server preferences and past expressions saved to local storage
+- comparison charts can be created by dragging one chart onto another ([screenshot](http://faulkner.io/t/screen2012-06-24at2.17.18AM.png))

 ## To install